This story was originally published and last updated .

-Every year there seem to be plenty of articles discussing how to make your new Samsung phone feel like a Pixel.
-I even wrote one, for those of you who do want a Pixel-like experience.
-I don't necessarily think it's a good idea, however — if you want your phone to be like a Pixel, you should've bought a Pixel in the first place.
+Every year there seems to be plenty of articles discussing how to make your new Samsung phone feel like a Pixel.
+Last year I even wrote one for those of you who do want a Pixel-like experience.
+I don't necessarily think it's a good idea, however — if you want your phone to be like a Pixel, you should have bought a Pixel in the first place.
 It also gives the impression that One UI is terrible, or at least worse than stock Android.
 While some might agree with that, I certainly don't.
 In my opinion, One UI is the best flavor of Android out there, and it has lots of features and tricks that deserve more attention.
-So, let's take a look at what One UI has to offer and why every other Android skin should take notice.
+Let's look at what One UI has to offer and why every Android skin should take notice.

-When Google released Android 9 Pie, they limited the number of visible notifications icons in the status bar to three, with an indicator telling you there are more that aren't displayed.
-This was likely due to the massive notch on the Pixel 3XL, but rather than implement it only for that phone it was forced on everyone.
+When Google released Android 9 Pie, it limited the number of visible notification icons in the status bar to three, with an indicator telling you there are more that aren't displayed.
+This was likely due to the massive notch on the Pixel 3XL, but it was forced upon everyone rather than being implemented only for that phone.

 Similar in concept to Assistant routines or rules, you can program Bixby to perform specific tasks when activated.
 Unlike Google's attempt, Samsung has nailed this experience.

-There's a wide array of triggers, ranging from your morning alarm, arriving at a specific location, connecting headphones, plugging your phone into a charger, connecting a particular bluetooth device, opening an app, and much more.
+There's a wide array of triggers to choose from, including arriving at a specific location, connecting headphones, plugging your phone into a charger, and much more.
 If you want manual control, you can create an on/off button for a routine on your home screen.

 That's just scratching the surface of what Bixby Routines is capable of — it's an exceptional tool, and I strongly recommend that you check it out for yourself.

-Pop-up view allows you to open an app in a freeform window, which can be resized, pinned, and minimized.
-It's a similar feature to Bubbles, something Google is implementing in Android 11, or picture-in-picture for video.
+Pop-up view allows you to open an app in a free-form window, which can be resized, pinned, and minimized.
+It's a similar feature to Bubbles from Android 11 or picture-in-picture for video.
 Pop-up works with any app that supports multi-window, not just messaging apps like Bubbles, so it's much more powerful.
-I often keep Spotify open in Pop-up view when I'm acting as the family DJ on a road trip, as well as Google Maps.
+I often keep Spotify open in pop-up view when I'm acting as the family DJ on a road trip, as well as Google Maps.
 Having the freedom to use this feature with almost any app makes it something I'm much more likely to use.

 The introduction of proper iOS-style gesture navigation is perhaps what we'll remember most about Android 10, with Google going all-out to make it as fast and smooth as possible.
-As usual, Samsung has added a few tweaks to make it even better.
-My favorite is disabling the hide keyboard button that sits in an otherwise very empty row at the bottom.
-What particularly annoys me about this is that the bar is the same height as the old three-button navbar, ruining the immersion that gestures are supposed to bring.
+As usual, Samsung has added a few tweaks to make it even better, and my favorite is disabling the hide-keyboard button that sits in an otherwise very empty row at the bottom.
+What particularly annoys me is that the bar is the same height as the old three-button navbar, ruining the immersion that gestures are supposed to bring.

 One Hand Operation+

-Even though the S10+ was already the size of a small elephant, the S20 Ultra is a full-grown mammoth.
-With a phone this big, reaching down to the bottom bezel to swipe up for home can be a stretch, even for those of us with large hands.
-That's why I love One Hand Operation+ (in spite of the strange name).
+The S21 Ultra is a big phone, so reaching down to the bottom bezel to swipe up for home can be a stretch, even for those of us with large hands.
+That's why I love One Hand Operation+ (despite the strange name).
 It's just one module in the Good Lock suite, which I'll discuss more later on, but One Hand is so good that it deserves its own mention on this list.

-There are far too many other options to name, but something especially interesting is the inclusion of app activities, which work the same as shortcuts in Nova Launcher.
-With this, I can assign a gesture to anything from opening a specific conversation in messages to launching the selfie camera.
+There are far too many other options to name, but something especially interesting is the inclusion of home screen shortcuts, which work the same as shortcuts in Nova Launcher.
+With this, I can assign a gesture to anything, from opening a specific conversation in messages, to launching the selfie camera.

 As you can imagine, I have to take a lot of screenshots for this job.
-Usually, I only need to capture a specific part of what's on my screen and I find myself cropping screenshots almost constantly.
+Usually, I only need to capture a specific part of my screen, and I find myself cropping screenshots almost constantly.
 At least, I did until I started using Smart select.
 It lets you crop a screenshot before it's taken, saving you the effort of opening a photo editor later.

 Left: Good Lock menu, Middle: QuickStar, Right: Sound Assistant

-I know, I've covered Good Lock a lot in my time here, but this article wouldn't be complete without its inclusion.
-If you want a full rundown of everything it's capable of, my Good Lock 2020 hands-on has everything you need.
+I know I've covered Good Lock a lot in my time here, but this article wouldn't be complete without its inclusion.
+If you want a full rundown of everything it's capable of, my Good Lock 2021 hands-on has everything you need.
 It's worth mentioning my two favorite modules here, though, in addition to the aforementioned One Hand Operation+.

-QuickStar allows you to modify everything about your quick settings page, although the theming options have been made redundant by Theme Park.
-The remaining options are incredibly powerful, especially the indicator elements menu.
-Back in Marshmallow, Google introduced the SystemUI Tuner, which let you toggle different status bar icons on and off, among other things.
+QuickStar lets you customize the status bar and quick settings.
+Back in Marshmallow, Google introduced the SystemUI Tuner, which lets you toggle different status bar icons on and off, among other things.
 Recent releases of Android have removed this menu, so Samsung decided to bake it into Good Lock.
 I don't like clutter, especially in my status bar, so turning off icons that I don't want to see is invaluable.
 I don't need to see the Bluetooth indicator 24/7 because my watch is connected, nor do I care to see the Wi-Fi calling symbol.
-The first thing I do when setting up a new phone is to open Good Lock and switch them off.
+When setting up a new phone, the first thing I do is to open Good Lock and switch them off.

-Before switching to Samsung last year, I didn't care about lockscreen shortcuts.
-This was mainly because they were restricted to launching the camera or Google Assistant, both of which were more easily accessible via other means.
-As is the case with most of One UI, these are now customizable.
-As is the case with many custom ROMs, you can choose any installed app to be launched from here, or assign a couple of system toggles instead.
-I'm hoping these will be expanded in future releases, but for now, you can only toggle do not disturb and the torch.
-Having quick access to the torch via a simple swipe is something I've come to take for granted.
+Before switching to Samsung, I didn't care about lockscreen shortcuts.
+This was mainly because they were restricted to launching the camera or Google Assistant, which were more easily accessible via other means.
+As is the case with most of One UI, these are customizable, letting you choose any installed app to be launched from here or assign a couple of system toggles instead.
+Having quick access to the flashlight via a simple swipe is something I've come to take for granted.

 Link to Windows

-Link to Windows is something I've come to use every day since I started working here.
-Being able to check my notifications without picking up my phone, control my S20 from my PC using my keyboard and mouse, and transfer photos without plugging it in are features I now depend on, especially the latter.
-As I mentioned earlier, I take a lot of screenshots for articles and transferring them to my PC used to be a hassle.
-All I have to do to transfer photos is open the gallery in the Windows app, and right-click on the images I need.
+Link to Windows is something I've come to use every day since I started working at AP.
+Being able to check my notifications without picking up my phone, control my S21 from my PC using my keyboard and mouse, and transfer photos without plugging it in are features I now depend on, especially the latter.
+As I mentioned earlier, I take a lot of screenshots for articles, and transferring them to my PC used to be a hassle.
+All I have to do to transfer photos is open the gallery in the Your Phone app and right-click on the images I need.
 It's as simple as that.

 If you have a headset with a mic connected to your PC, you can even make and receive calls through your computer, saving you from the hassle of taking out your earbuds and pausing your music.